johanatan/johanatan.github.io/src/posts/2017-04-13-hakyll-circleci.markdown

-attempting to follow [one](https://www.stackbuilders.com/news/dr-hakyll-create-a-github-page-with-hakyll-and-circleci) of them to the letter [with a minor exception being that Hakyll's default mode of compilation these days seems to utilize Stack rather than Cabal (which is perfectly fine to me as it does seem like the nicer tool) which the guide expected]), I decided to share it as others attempting to go down this road could certainly benefit from the reduction.
+attempting to follow [one](https://www.stackbuilders.com/news/dr-hakyll-create-a-github-page-with-hakyll-and-circleci) of them to the letter [with a minor exception being that Hakyll's default mode of compilation these days seems to utilize Stack rather than, as the guide expected, Cabal (which is perfectly fine to me as it does seem like the nicer tool)]), I decided to share it as others attempting to go down this road could certainly benefit from the reduction.

 ## Enable GitHub Pages ##